The province of Ordu is like the gate of the Eastern Black Sea Region.

 Ordu cuisine culture has mostly evolved according to the geographical features of the city.
-For example, the preferred ingredients and flavors may vary between coastal areas and interior areas and between low plains and high plateaus.

 On the long and clean shores of Ordu, you can enjoy the magnificent view of mother nature while sipping your tea accompanied by the freshness of the sea carried by the breeze blowing from the Black Sea at sunrise.